jenetics/jenetics/README.md

 - Variable name for arrays or collections are plural.
 - All helper classes which only contains static methods are lower-case.
 This  indicates that the given class can not be used as type, because no instance can be created.

+## Licence

+The library is licensed under the [https://www.gnu.org/licenses/lgpl-2.1.html||GNU Lesser General Public License] as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.